Wildfire Emergency Response Fund - Eastern Washington

 In this region we are fortunate to have incredible first responders and organizations like Red Cross and Spokane Emergency Management with expertise in immediate response.
 They have done an amazing job of getting people to safety and shelter.

 In addition, an Unmet Needs Roundtable will bring together disaster case management and donor agencies to address the disaster-related unmet needs of individuals and households.
-This process will get funding to individuals and families for needs that persist after exhausting all available resources.
+This process gets funding to individuals and families for needs that persist after exhausting all available resources.
 Based on Innovia’s experience in other wildfire impacted communities, this can include repairing and replacing lost or damaged structures and replacing things such as beds and basic furnishings.

 FAQs